zhahn98/FE-Capstone/README.md

 ## How to Use

-1. Visit the Rooted Ratings App at [https://rootbeerrecommend.com/](https://rootbeerrecommend.com/).
+1. Visit the Rooted Ratings App

 2. Sign in using Firebase Authentication to access the app's features.